Thematic map: Proportional point symbol

 The proportional symbol technique uses point symbols of different sizes (height, length, area, or volume) to represent quantitative statistical values associated with different areas or locations within the map.
 For example, a disc may be shown at the location of each city in a map, with the area of the disc being proportional to the population of the city.
 This type of map is useful for visualization when raw data cannot be dealt with as a ratio or proportion.
 Although circles are the most typical symbol because they are more compact due to their low perimeter to area ratio, studies show that it is easier for the reader to estimate the size of the symbol if it is a square or a bar.
 Proportional symbol maps are commonly used for variables representing total counts or amounts.

 Cartogram

 A cartogram is a map that intentionally distorts geographic space based on a given variable, usually by scaling features so their size is proportional to their value of the variable.
 For example, the countries of the world could be scaled proportional to their population.
 The features being distorted may be lines (such as making the length of subway lines proportional to travel time), but most commonly it is regions that are scaled.
-The distorted shapes are sometimes used as a basis for additional thematic mapping techniques, such as the choropleth.
+The distorted shapes are sometimes used as a basis for additional thematic mapping techniques, such as the choropleth, and can be used to display absolute data not appropriate for choropleth maps.